inlets/inlets.dev/blog/_posts/2021-08-08-private-tunnel.md

 ## Create your tunnel server

-With a self-hosted tunnel like inlets, you need to create a tunnel server.
+With a private tunnel like inlets, you need to create a tunnel server.
 It has a public IP address that you can use to accept traffic and proxy it into your private network.

 <img src="https://inlets.dev/images/quick.png" alt="Inlets Conceptual architecture" width="60%">
 > Pictured: Inlets Conceptual architecture